jhejna/morphology-transfer/README.md

 *Warning*: This repository has both environment and algorithmic differences from that of the original publication, and hyper-parameter sweeps have not yet been run.
 As I have not run every experiment configuration, there may be bugs.
 For exact comparisons with the aforementioned publication, please use its repository until this one has been benchmarked.

-The new features include:
+## New Features:
 * Support for training low level policies with Hindsight Experience Replay (HER)
 * New Sawyer Robot environments courtesy of [Hardware Conditioned Policies](https://arxiv.org/abs/1811.09864) by Tao Chen, Adithyavairavan Murali, and Abhinav Gupta.
 * Cleaner code and algorithm implementations

-To see a list of all environments, look at the `bot_transfer/envs/__init__.py` file.
-To understand how to addd your own environment, look at `bot_transfer/envs/base.py`.
+## Setup
+1. Install the required python dependencies using the requirements.txt file.
+Note that if you want to use GPU, you must swap tensorflow for tensorflow-gpu
+2. Install the bot_transfer package by running `pip install -e .` from the root of the repository.
+This will use the `setup.py` file.

+## Usage
 Example experiments are included in the `configs` directory.
 Run them from the root directory of the repo.
 Code will output to the `data` directory.
 To train low or high level policies using existing models, save those models to a folder called `low_levels` and `high_levels` respectively.
 The code will search for models in these directories to finetune from.

+To see a list of all environments, look at the `bot_transfer/envs/__init__.py` file.
+To understand how to addd your own environment, look at `bot_transfer/envs/base.py`.